 Many complex challenges exist at the intersections of human, environmental, and energy systems for both the Gulf region and the Nation.
 Addressing these challenges requires a long-term, multi-faceted approach that supports a strategic and mission-driven portfolio of activities.

-Four program initiatives advance the Gulf Research Program’s mission and vision: Each initiative is focused on a long-term outcome that is critical to the GRP's vision and the initiatives guide the development and implementation of its grants, fellowships, and other activities.
+Four program initiatives advance the Gulf Research Program’s mission and vision: Each initiative is focused on a long-term outcome that is critical to the GRP's vision and the initiatives guide the development and implementation of its studies, projects, and other activities.
 The program's initiatives seek to address a broad and overlapping set of issues through research and development, monitoring and synthesis, and education and capacity building.
 As the program proceeds, these initiatives will continue to evolve to meet new needs and challenges as they arise.

-Healthy Ecosystems Advance understanding of ecosystem processes and dynamics to facilitate sustainable use of natural resources
+Healthy Ecosystems Advance understanding of ecosystem processes and dynamics to facilitate sustainable use of natural resources.

 Managers and decision makers can better anticipate and mitigate environmental change and community and ecosystem disruptions with timely, accurate observation and monitoring information.
 We are working with others to improve how researchers and practitioners collect, interpret, and use monitoring and observing information.

-[back to top]
+[Back to top]

 Natural disasters, climate change impacts, and other stressors, such as those related to offshore oil and gas operations, present complex challenges to the health and well-being of coastal communities and to the integrity of the environments upon which they depend.
 In collaboration with others, the GRP supports the work of researchers, communities, and public- and private-sector actors to enhance the resilience of communities to the adverse impacts of environmental and economic stressors.

-[back to top]
+[Back to top]

 Safer Offshore Energy Systems

-Foster minimization and management of risk to make offshore operations safer for both people and the environment
+Foster minimization and management of risk to make offshore operations safer for both people and the environment.

 Comprehensive risk awareness can help both industry and regulators to better anticipate, reduce, and avoid risks in the offshore energy environment.
 In collaboration with others, the GRP is working to identify risk-management approaches that can prevent oil spills, loss of life, and harmful exposures related to offshore operations.

-[back to top]
+[Back to top]

 Capacity Building Enhance the ability of researchers, decision makers, and communities to use science to solve challenges at the

 Collaboration and communication among individuals in communities, industry, universities, and the public sector are essential to understanding and addressing the interwoven scientific, social, and environmental challenges associated with offshore energy operations.
 By supporting the development of new approaches, tools, and education and training experiences, the GRP seeks to foster cross-boundary leadership and capacity for solving complex challenges in coastal regions along the U.S. outer continental shelf.

-- Work with communities in the Gulf of Mexico region, especially underrepresented and vulnerable populations, to identify the scientific, social, and environmental challenges most important to them and opportunities to address these challenges through research, education, and other collaborative activities.
+- Working with communities in the Gulf of Mexico region, especially underrepresented and vulnerable populations, to identify the scientific, social, and environmental challenges most important to them and opportunities to address these challenges through research, education, and other collaborative activities.

-[back to top]
+[Back to top]